Looking for the perfect 4 days in Milos itinerary? After I visited this idyllic Greek Island I crafted a guide and map to help others plan their trip.

 4 Days in Milos Itinerary

-I will balance your days with exploring and relaxing in this Milos itinerary.
+In this 4-day Milos itinerary, I will balance your days with exploring and relaxing.
 I’m hoping you enjoy every minute on this magical island!

 An incredible place for your first night in Milos is dinner at O!
 Hamos!
 Tavern.
 There is also a beach right across from the restaurant where you can watch your first sunset!